Last Updated on September 21, 2023 by Louise Carter

-You can also visit a specialist and experience a shiatsu massage, reflexology, or acupressure, which are popular components of traditional eastern medicine.
+You can also visit a specialist and experience a shiatsu massage, reflexology, or acupressure, which are popular components of traditional Eastern medicine.

-If this treatment is applied correctly, it will be increasingly difficult to remain awake.
-The purpose of a foot massage is to give in to the sense of relaxation it offers, and dozing off is a common effect.
+If this treatment is performed correctly, remaining awake will be difficult.
+The purpose of a foot massage is to give in to the relaxation it offers, including dozing off.

 Why Do I Fall Asleep During Foot Massages?

 Massage is considered a relaxing experience, and foot massages are no exception.
-It’s common to doze off while enjoying a foot massage, whether administered by a professional or skilled amateur.
+It’s common to doze off while enjoying a foot massage, whether by a professional or skilled amateur.

 Our feet work for us, supporting our weight whenever we stand, walk, or run.
 Perhaps more than any other body part, our feet require occasional pampering.

-Is it Good to Have a Foot Massage Before Bed?
+Is it Good To Have A Foot Massage Before Bed?

-A foot massage isn’t recommended if you’re only seeking a brief power nap or feel that you may need to awaken quickly and react to unexpected events during the night.
+A foot massage isn’t recommended if you’re only seeking a brief nap or feel that you may need to awaken quickly and react to unexpected events during the night.

 What are the Different Types of Foot Massage?